-Stemming from the a simple love for the game of basketball, photographer Dave Carswell captures the makeshift hoops of the Philippines.
+Stemming from the a simple love for the game, photographer Dave Carswell captures the makeshift basketball hoops of the Philippines.

 The same way that Americans are traditionally bred to love football, Canadians with hockey and many Europeans, Africans and Asians with soccer, Filipinos eat, sleep and breathe basketball.

 The Philippines is a nation where basketball thrives in the truest sense, but due to the economic barriers that plague the country, access to the sport remains limited for millions as necessary equipment is not freely available.
 All over the country, however, a burning passion for the sport has allowed everyday Filipinos to bypass these obstacles and construct hoops from improvised materials, using trees trunks in place of poles and recycled wooden planks for a backboard, often emblazoned with unofficial branding in creative corners of the basketball-crazed nation.

 “There is something so simple about the construction of the everyday hoop,” photographer Dave Carswell observes.
 “A ‘no-frills’ attempt at creating a space that can be used locally, a passive resistance to the sterile nature of the mega malls, a construction that shows care, enthusiasm and hope.”